kinvolk/lokomotive/docs/how-to-guides/rook-ceph-storage.md

 ---
-title: Kubernetes storage with Rook Ceph on Packet cloud
+title: Kubernetes storage with Rook Ceph on Equinix Metal
 weight: 10
 ---